 The barrel could then be pulled forward slightly to reveal a loading port that is cut into the top of the barrel.
 A dart or slug would be inserted into this slot and pushed forwards into the barrel.
 Finally, the barrel would be pulled forwards to close the loading port.
 A flange at the breech prevented the barrel from being pulled out completely.
 It also acted as a seal to prevent air from leaking between the barrel and barrel sleeve.

-Quackenbush also added a compound trigger to his patented design which included a screw which was not only used to adjust the amount of sear engagement with the piston, but also as the pivot point between the trigger and sear levers.
+Quackenbush also added a compound trigger to his patented design which included a screw that was not only used to adjust the amount of sear engagement with the piston but also as the pivot point between the trigger and sear levers.

 The 17in / 43cm barrel is smoothbore, .21 calibre, nickel-plated brass.
 It is much thicker than the barrel of the Rifle Air Pistol or the Eureka.
 Probably to provide added strength due to the length of the barrel compared to the pistols.
 The front sight was fixed and the rear sight was a sliding plate making the rifle adjustable for windage only.
 The stock is made of walnut and fitted with a nickel-plated butt plate.